gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

         $\Leftrightarrow$ At least one $\omega_{jk}\ne 0$.

-2. **Validity conditions:**
+2. **Plot the data and assess validity conditions:**
 \index{validity conditions!Two-Way ANOVA}

     * Independence: \index{independence assumption!Two-Way ANOVA}

-        * This assumption is presumed to be met because we don't know of a reason why the independence of the measurements of odontoblast growth of the guinea pigs as studied might be violated.
+        * There is no indication of an issue with this assumption because we don't know of a reason why the independence of the measurements of odontoblast growth of across the guinea pigs as studied might be violated.

     * Constant variance:

-        * To assess this assumption, we can use the diagnostic plots in Figure \@ref(fig:Figure4-10).
+        * To assess this assumption, we can use the pirate-plot in Figure \@ref(fig:Figure4-10), the diagnostic plots in Figure \@ref(fig:Figure4-11), and by adding the partial residuals to the term-plot^[To get ``dosef`` on the x-axis in the plot, the ``x.var="dosef"`` option was employed to force the *Dose* to be the variable on the x-axis.] as shown in \@ref(fig:Figure4-12).

         * In the Residuals vs Fitted and the Scale-Location plots, the differences in variability among the groups (see the different x-axis positions for each group's fitted values) is minor, so there is not strong evidence of a problem with the equal variance assumption.
+Similarly, the original pirate-plots and adding the partial residuals to the term-plot do not highlight big differences in variability at any of the combinations of the predictors, so do not suggest clear issues with this assumption.
         \index{Residuals vs Fitted plot} \index{Scale-Location plot}